Learn how to make a DIY Lego Table with Storage and folding sides with the detailed tutorial and plans. This table is perfect for small spaces.

 - Attach the top plywood using countersunk screws from underneath.
 I like using these finish screws.

-You can also use finish nails from the top, but they will then need to be filled.
+You can also use finish nails from the top, but they must be filled.
 Instead, I used a right-angle driver and added a few finish screws.

 Step 6: Paint or stain